abtinmU/JFOPPL/README.md

 # JFOPPL (Ongoing project)
 A simple first-order probabilistic programming language in Julia.
-This PPL supports the following inference algorithms:
+This PPL will support the following inference algorithms:
 - Importance Sampling
 - Metropolis Hastings
 - Gibbs Sampling